davidraker/volttron-lib-modbus-driver/README.md

 ![Passing?](https://github.com/VOLTTRON/volttron-lib-modbus-driver/actions/workflows/run-tests.yml/badge.svg)
 [![pypi version](https://img.shields.io/pypi/v/volttron-lib-modbus-driver.svg)](https://pypi.org/project/volttron-lib-modbus-driver/)

+> **Note**
-VOLTTRON’s modbus driver supports the Modbus over TCP/IP protocol only.
+> VOLTTRON’s modbus driver supports the Modbus over TCP/IP protocol only.

-# Prerequisites
+## Requirements

-* Python 3.8
+* python >=3.8
+* volttron >= 10.0
+* pymodbus >= 2.3.5

 # Installation

-1. Create and activate a virtual environment.
+Before installing the VOLTTRON Modbus driver, VOLTTRON should be installed and running.
+Its virtual environment should be active.
+Information on how to install of the VOLTTRON platform can be found [here](https://github.com/eclipse-volttron/volttron-core).

+1. If it is not already, install the VOLTTRON Platform Driver Agent:

     ```shell
-    python -m venv env
-    source env/bin/activate
-    ```

-1. Install volttron and start the platform.

-    ```shell
-    pip install volttron

-    # Start platform with output going to volttron.log
-    volttron -vv -l volttron.log &
-    ```

-1. Install the volttron platform driver:

-    ```shell
     vctl install volttron-platform-driver --vip-identity platform.driver --start
     ```

-1. Install the volttron-lib-modbus-driver library.
+2. Install the volttron-lib-modbus-driver library.

     ```shell
     pip install volttron-lib-modbus-driver
     ```

-1. Install the driver onto the Platform Driver.

-    Installing a driver in the Platform Driver Agent requires adding copies of the device configuration and registry configuration files to the Platform Driver’s configuration store.
+3. Store device and registry files for the Modbus device to the Platform Driver configuration store:

-    Create a config directory and navigate to it:

-    ```shell
-    mkdir config
-    cd config
-    ```

-    Navigate to the config directory and create a driver configuration file called `modbus.config`.
+    Create a driver configuration file called `modbus.config`.
 There are three arguments for the driver_config section of the device configuration file:

     * device_address:  IP Address of the device.